 Many people begin joining us through our livestream, which is great.
 We are wary, however, of people staying there for too long.
 Gathered worship isn't something we watch like a show, but something we do together.
 In our worship, there's a ton to say, sing, touch, and taste, because the whole community is offering our whole selves to God.
 In other words, our liturgy is the "work of the people," not just the work of the leaders.
 You can find out more about why we worship the way we do at our Liturgy page.

 During the service, you’ll find we’re hard to define in terms of worship style.
 Imagine if 3 churches – one rooted in the Scriptures, one fed by the Sacraments, and one passionate about the Spirit – were thrown into a blender: that’s us!
-During every service, we all participate in speaking, praying, praising, and feasting.
-That’s because we believe worship is the work of all the people, not a show to watch.
-Some might be intimidated by not knowing what to do or say the first week, but we have everything up on the screen for you to follow along (and by the third week you’ll find the rhythm freeing!).
-These values are rooted in our Anglican identity, a worldwide family of churches that insists that praising God involves the whole church and the whole person.
+Some might be intimidated by not knowing what to do or say the first week, but we have everything on the screen for you to follow along.
+Most people find that by the third time, the rhythm of the liturgy becomes quite freeing and feels like a feast of gospel truth with multiple courses.
+All this reflects our Anglican “accent,” a global family of churches that seeks to integrate the best of Christianity through the ages.